-- (1) Standard 206(c) mandate of tenure for law school deans; - (2) Standard 405(b) requirement of an established tenure policy for traditional faculty; - (3) Standard 405(c) mandate of security of position for clinical faculty members; - (4) Standard 405(d) mandate of security of position for legal writing faculty; and - (5) Standard 603(d) support for security of position for directors of law libraries.
+(1) Standard 206(c) mandate of tenure for law school deans;

+(2) Standard 405(b) requirement of an established tenure policy for traditional faculty;

+- (3) Standard 405(c) mandate of security of position for clinical faculty members; - (4) Standard 405(d) mandate of security of position for legal writing faculty; and - (5) Standard 603(d) support for security of position for directors of law libraries.

-The University of Oregon School of Law faculty vigorously opposes these proposed changes and adopts the following resolution opposing them, based on the resolution originally formulated by Georgetown University Law Center, on the grounds that they would:
+The University of Nevada, Las Vegas faculty vigorously opposes these proposed changes and adopts the following resolution opposing them, based on the resolution originally formulated by Georgetown University Law Center, on the grounds that they would:

-- (1) Undermine the quality of legal education; - (2) Undermine academic freedom in the legal academy; - (3) Undermine faculty governance in the legal academy; and - (4) Undermine the movement at Oregon to bring legal writing professors and the library director into full membership in the academy.
+- (1) Undermine the quality of legal education; - (2) Undermine academic freedom in the legal academy; - (3) Undermine faculty governance in the legal academy; and

+(4) Undermine the movement at UNLV to bring clinical law professors, legal writing professors and the library director into full membership in the academy.